 In this article, we will discuss the various types of trimming, cutting and pruning implements you’ll need to care of your yard and garden.
 We will also provide some sound advice on purchasing, caring for and maintaining your pruning and lopping tools.
 Read on to learn more.

 If you buy only one pruning and lopping tool, make it a pair of bypass pruners.
 This tool serves a multitude of purposes, and it’s smart to invest in a high quality tool.
 Expect to spend about $50 on a well-made and long-lasting set of bypass pruners.
-The Felco #2 Hand Pruner is our favorite.
-Check out our Felco review here.
+We think the Felco #2 is the Best Hand Pruner is our favorite.
+Check out our review of the Felco #2 hand pruners here.

 This type of pruner features “bypass blades”.
 These blades are similar to the blades of scissors in that they bypass one another.
 For this reason, they are excellent for cutting clean through live wood.